 * Click here for rating key

-Bonterra Restaurant & Wine Room Restaurant Review: A 19th-century Charlotte suburb, Dilworth got its first permanent church was built in the new suburb of Dilworth, located just a few miles south of uptown Charlotte.
-In 1999, John Duncan renovated that church and opened Bonterra Restaurant.
-This romantic setting is rich with history, but the food is the star.
-The "Food for Wine" menu includes several unique spreads, house-made pâtés, a nice selection of spicy olives, and an extensive array of local and regional cheeses.
+Bonterra Restaurant & Wine Room Restaurant Review: A 19th-century Charlotte suburb, Dilworth got its first permanent church in 1895.
+In 1999, John Duncan renovated that church and opened Bonterra Restaurant, creating a romantic setting rich with history.
+Chef Blake Hartwick’s "Food for Wine" menu includes several unique spreads, house-made pâtés, a nice selection of spicy olives, and an extensive array of local and regional cheeses.
 Start with the fried green tomato BLT, made with pimento cheese, picked onions, Johnston County Ham and tomato jam.
-Bonterra’s signature dish is fried lobster tail, served with smashed fingerling potatoes, seasonal vegetables, sweet-and-sour aïoli and a wildflower honey and soy reduction.
-There are also steaks and chops such as chorizo-crusted veal porterhouse with radicchio and roasted turnips.
-For dessert, we suggest the vanilla bean crème brûlée with apple gelée and sweet whipped cream.
-The restaurant’s open air cooler technology features 200 wines by the glass.
-And the list includes a good selection of dessert wines and ports.
+Bonterra’s signature dish is fried lobster tail, served with smashed fingerling potatoes, seasonal vegetables, sweet-and-sour aïoli and a wildflower honey-and-soy reduction.
+There are steaks, chops and other hearty seasonal fare.
+Raw materials emphasize North Carolina-grown produce and proteins.
+Dessert offerings change with the season as well, but winners have included the Mandarin orange cheesecake and pecan tart.
+The restaurant’s open-air cooler technology features 200 wines by the glass from an extensive list that includes a good selection of dessert wines and ports.
 While some North Carolina beers are available, only one of North Carolina's more than 100 wineries is represented: Shelton Brothers.
 But that's a start.
 Brunch is available on special holiday Sundays only.